A Quick Word on Food Photos

 - Feeling fuller can help with controlling cravings

 - Easy way to add protein to your diet

 - Great for kids

 - Easy to clean up after

-Why eat protein pancakes?
+Why eat protein pancakes - the extended version

 Protein pancakes are a great tasting breakfast or snack food, especially for people who are trying to maintain a healthy lifestyle.
 They are very versatile and you can make them as simple or as elaborate as you desire.
-They also don't take long to throw together and in fact taste better the messier they look, as illustrated in the photograph opposite.
+They also don't take long to throw together and in fact taste better the messier they look, as illustrated in the photograph above.

 In addition, they are very useful for increasing your daily protein intake.
 People who lift weights on a regular basis are aware that they need to have sufficient protein in their diets to aid muscle repair and growth.

 If you are trying to stay healthy and train for a bodybuilding or figure competition it is extremely important that you are consistent with your diet.
 This can be hard for many people, but "cheating" too much on your eating plan will mean attaining less desirable results.
 With recipes like this one in your tool kit it can make sticking to your healthy eating plan that bit easier.

 Of course, it is not only people who are training for a specific event in mind who will benefit from increasing their daily protein intake.
 Having sufficient protein in your daily diet is essential if you want to achieve a lean, toned look.
 Protein also makes you feel fuller for longer as it takes the body longer to digest it, therefore helping you avoid those hunger pangs that can throw you off your plan.